Welcome to SWO

 Peace Mothers, Sierra Leone

-Women’s Wisdom Women In Action
+Women’s Wisdom: Women in Action Speaker Series

-Under the direction of Dr. Nahid Angha, the Sufi Women Organization hosts a semi-annual speaker presentation program, Women’s Wisdom: Women in Action.
-Through this program, SWO honors leaders, activists, and humanitarians who have provided exemplary services.
-SWO seeks to bring people together to learn, to build community, and to cultivate ways of living and working oriented toward dignity, health and service.
+Under the direction of Dr. Nahid Angha, the Sufi Women Organization hosts a semi-annual speaker series, Women’s Wisdom: Women in Action.
+This inspiring program honors the voices and work of leaders, activists, and humanitarians who have provided exemplary services.
+Through these gatherings, SWO brings people together to learn, connect, build community, and cultivate ways of living and working oriented toward dignity, health, and service.
 See some of SWO’s featured speakers below, and learn more about the full program.
-We hope you’ll join us at an upcoming event!
-Click here to sign up for IAS newsletters, including SWO’s monthly email newsletter.
+We hope you’ll join us and we’d love to welcome you at an upcoming event!

 Dr. Shelly Wold